anmarjarjees/java-essentials/README.md

 # java-essentials
 Learning the essentials of Java Programming Language

+NOTE: To access all code examples: open the sub-folder "Java-Essentials" then the "src" folder then select your folder (package) that contains all the java files

 # Java
 A programming language that was first developed by Sun Microsystems in 1995.
 Then owned by Oracle.